view7677/java-interview-questions/pages/Java_8.md

 #### 40. Can we access a static method of an interface by using reference of the interface?

+No, a static method of interface has to be invoked by using the name of the interface.

 #### 41. How can you get the name of Parameter in Java by using reflection?